 6. Draft Parking Zone 1 relates to all of the District except Zones 2, 3 and 4.
-Unless otherwise indicated, Policy TRA4 and the Appendix 2 Parking Standards would apply in these areas.
+Unless otherwise indicated, Policy TRA4 and the Local Plan Appendix 1 Parking Standards would apply in these areas.

-7. It is the clear direction of travel in national and local highway authority (LHA - Hertfordshire County Council) policy and guidance that within the most sustainable areas there should be reduced parking provision in order to encourage use of more sustainable modes of transport.
-For example, the LHA's current Local Transport Plan3 (LTP4) notes under 'Demand Management Context': "Local policies and approaches to date, which have largely focussed on trying to improve sustainable mode provision and encourage people to use them, have not been sufficient to generate any notable change in travel behaviour.
+7. It is the clear direction of travel in national and local highway authority (Hertfordshire County Council - HCC) policy and guidance that within the most sustainable areas there should be reduced parking provision in order to encourage use of more sustainable modes of transport.
+For example, HCC's current Local Transport Plan3 (LTP4) notes under 'Demand Management Context': "Local policies and approaches to date, which have largely focussed on trying to improve sustainable mode provision and encourage people to use them, have not been sufficient to generate any notable change in travel behaviour.
 Evidence nationally, as exhibited in London and towns such as Oxford and Cambridge illustrate that higher levels of sustainable mode use can be achieved by deterring car use through car park and access charges, and lower levels of parking provision in urban centres."

-3Hertfordshire County Council's Local Transport Plan 2018 - 2031, 2018
+&lt;sup>3 Hertfordshire County Council's Local Transport Plan 2018 - 2031, 2018